 Our podcast is supported by generous donations, grants and sponsorships.
-This episode was funded in part by the Canadian government through the Canadian Agricultural Partnership, the Prairie Organic Development Fund and the Conservation Trust.
+This episode was sponsored by Overton Environmental Enterprises and funded in part by the Canadian government through the Canadian Agricultural Partnership, the Prairie Organic Development Fund.
 MOA is also thankful for its gold sponsors, Millview Farms, La Milanaise, SeCan, Kroeker Farms and XiteBio.
-If you would like to sponsor an episode, contact us at firstname.lastname@example.org.
+If you would like to sponsor an episode, contact us at email@example.com.

 I am a highly motivated and hard working individual interested in applied ecology and sustainable landscape management.
 My goal is to work with industry partners to create realistic and economical solutions to complex ecological problems.
 I am also interested in developing, manufacturing and marketing various biological soil amendments and organic fertility products (Eco-Tea and Essential Organics).
 I am also involved in waste reduction and transformation projects using advanced composting techniques.
 Currently, I am involved in many innovative research projects both in Canada and Internationally, which focus on organics waste management, sustainable agri-systems, soil ecology and revegetation.

 My family and I live on a 97 acre farm in the boreal-parkland transition ecoregion.
 My wife and I share a beautiful daughter and son.
 We have dogs, cats, rabbits, horses and chickens all raised as holistically and sustainably as possible.